Free Initial Assessment

 Category

-In the last year more than a million people applied for Lasting Powers of Attorney (LPA), the highest annual total on record.
+In 2023/24, more than a million people applied for Lasting Powers of Attorney (LPA), the highest annual total on record.

-LPAs enable a person to appoint others, their “attorneys”, to manage their financial affairs and welfare matters should they become incapable of doing so themselves.
+LPAs enable a person to appoint others to manage their financial affairs and welfare matters should they become incapable of doing so themselves.
 In this article, Private Client Solicitor Simran Bains discusses the importance of putting in place LPAs and the consequences of not having LPAs if capacity is lost.

 LPA for Property and Financial Affairs